Villa I Massi

 • Continental breakfast served daily

-• 1 or 2 cleaners for a total of 6 hours per day.
-Caretaker lives on site in separate accommodation
+• There will be 1 or 2 cleaners for a total of 8 hours per day

 • Special grocery requests can be provided for arrival, charged at cost